tsatria03/CookyCraze/docks/readme.txt

 Set to none to play no sound.

 message
 The message shown to the player when this prize is revealed.

 Use %amount% as a placeholder for the awarded value.
+For coin prizes this is formatted as currency.
+For all others it is a plain number.
+Use %item% as a placeholder for the correctly pluralized item name.
+For example, 1 auto cooky or 5 auto cookies.
+Not applicable to coin prizes.

 Game conclusion